Converting a chosen shock-dose reference into a total volume and a staged partial bolus volume.

 Basis and limits

-Calculation basis: total shock dose = body weight x selected mL/kg reference.
-Selected bolus volume = total shock dose x chosen percentage.
+- Calculation basis: total shock-dose reference = body weight x selected mL/kg reference, and selected bolus volume = total reference volume x chosen percentage.

 Related